shunliz/AWS-certificate/aws-netquiz3.md

 2. Double the standard data transfer charge
 3. Same as the standard data transfer charge
 4. Half of the standard data transfer charge

+**Question 28**

+A user has created an ELB with three instances.
+How many security groups will ELB create by default?

+1. 3
+2. 5
+3. **2 **\(One for ELB to allow inbound and Outbound to listener and health check port of instances and One for the Instances to allow inbound from ELB\)
+4. 1